-“How much do your kindergarten teacher and classmates affect the rest of your life?” (“The Case for $320,000 Kindergarten Teachers,” The New York Times)
+“How much do your kindergarten teacher and classmates affect the rest of your life?”
+(Source: The New York Times)

 According to the Chetty research, “Students who had learned much more in kindergarten were more likely to go to college than students with otherwise similar backgrounds.
 Students who learned more were also less likely to become single parents.
 As adults, they were more likely to be saving for retirement.
 Perhaps most striking, they were earning more.”
 (Ibid) In short, due to early education, these people became successful later in life.
 According to the New York Times, “Good early education can impart skills that last a lifetime — patience, discipline, manners, perseverance.”

 This is not just a classic case of “What I Need To Know in Life I Learned in Kindergarten” but this is another feather in the cap of Proverbs 22:6.
 “Train up a child in the way he should go; even when he is old he will not depart from it.”
 (ESV) Thus, Chetty and his research team “estimate that a standout kindergarten teacher is worth about $320,000 a year.
 That’s the present value of the additional money that a full class of students can expect to earn over their careers.
 This estimate doesn’t take into account social gains, like better health and less crime.”
 That’s how valuable and strategic teachers are.

-Brethren, let us offer a toast to our teachers.
+My take?
+Let us offer a toast to our teachers.